 To supplement these we also run First Aid, VHF and Powerboat Courses once a year.

-If you are thinking of getting involved then do contact the Rear Commodore Sailing with your details you will find that being out on the water is as rewarding for the race team as it is the sailors!
+If you are thinking of getting involved then do contact the Rear Commodore Sailing or the Sailing Secretary with your details you will find that being out on the water is as rewarding for the race team as it is the sailors!

 RYA Keelboat Racing Coach Level 2 Course Takes place on Friday 16th February - Sunday 18th 2018